gopherjs/gopherjs/compiler/internal/dce/README.md

 `<package path>.<method name>(<parameter type list>)(<result type list>)`.
 However, we do not need to do that in GopherJS because we aren't using the existence of realized methods in duck-typing.
-GopherJS stores full set of method information when describing the type so that even when things like unexported methods in interfaces are removed, duck-typing will still work correctly.
+GopherJS stores full set of method information when describing the type so that, even when things like unexported methods in interfaces are removed, duck-typing will still work correctly.
 This reduces the size of the code by not keeping a potentially long method body when the signature is all that is needed.